Uralo-Siberian languages: Morphology

 Apparently shared elements of Uralo-Siberian morphology include the following:

-Proponents of the Nostratic hypothesis consider these apparent correspondences to be evidence in support of the proposed larger Nostratic family.

 Lexicon

 Fortescue (1998) lists 94 lexical correspondence sets with reflexes in at least three of the four language families, and even more shared by two of the language families.
 Examples are *ap(p)a 'grandfather', *kað'a 'mountain' and many others.

 Below are some lexical items reconstructed to Proto-Uralo-Siberian, along with their reflexes in Proto-Uralic, Proto-Chukotko-Kamchatkan (sometimes Proto-Chukchi), and Proto-Eskaleut (sometimes Proto-Eskimo or Aleut).
 (Source: Fortescue 1998:152–158.)

-Regular sound correspondences

-These sound correspondences with Yukaghir were suggested in Fortescue (1998):